JoshPattman/spotpuppy-go/README.md

 Other than these limitations, you can write motor controllers, rotation sensors, and leg ik drivers for basically anything you can think of, and these components will plug into the module with ease.
 ## Examples
 There is a repo with some example code using this module to make a robot _walk_ [here](https://github.com/JoshPattman/spotpuppy-go-example).
-## Usage
+## Usage - INPORTANT - this code is outdated and will be updated soon, but for now just look at the example repo
 The below code (15 lines!) is all you would need to write to create a robot, then keep its feet at the same points on the floor no matter what rotation the body is at.
-This particular robot has a `3 servo, one servo in each joint` leg design, a `pca9685` motor driver, and an arduino running arduinodmp code (The sketch can be found on the `simple` branch [here](https://github.com/JoshPattman/arduino-mpu6050)).
+This particular robot has a `3 servo, one servo in each joint` leg design, a `pca9685` motor driver, and an arduino running arduinodmp code.
 ```go
 // Create a quadruped with direct motor IKs and a pca9685 motor controller
 q := sp.NewQuadruped(spotpuppy.NewDirectMotorIKGenerator(), pca9685.NewPCAMotorController())